smart_firebase_fcm 1.0.14 copy "smart_firebase_fcm: ^1.0.14" to clipboard

 πŸ”” smart_firebase_fcm #

-A lightweight, plug-and-play Firebase FCM (Push Notification) package for Flutter, offering seamless support for foreground, background, and terminated notifications, deep link redirection, local notifications, and customizable Firebase Analytics and Crashlytics integration.
+A lightweight, plug-and-play modular Firebase FCM (Push Notification) package for Flutter.
+It offers seamless support for foreground, background, and terminated notifications, deep link redirection, local notifications, and manual feature toggles for Analytics and Crashlytics.

-🍎 NEW: Enhanced iOS Support with Automated Setup Tools!
+🍎 NEW: Enhanced iOS Support with Automated Setup Tools and Foreground Notification Handling!

 ✨ Features #